Head of Department

 Please email Andrew Moxon if you need to make an enquiry about music.

 In Year 7 and 8 all pupils receive two hours a fortnight of music in the curriculum.
-In Year 9 pupils have the opportunity to continue with music for two hours a fortnight, before then choosing it as a GCSE option subject.
-Currently there are more than 50 GCSE musicians at Ryedale School, receiving five hours of class time per fortnight.
+In Year 9 pupils have the opportunity to continue with music as a GCSE option subject.
+Currently there are more than 70 GCSE musicians at Ryedale School, receiving five hours of class time per fortnight.

 In Year 7, all classes are mixed ability.
-In Year 8 and 9, there is one high ability music set, and the other classes are mixed ability.
-A flexible approach is taken to the setting of GCSE groups, depending on numbers and the respective experience of the musicians who opt for the subject.
+In Year 8 there is one high ability music set, and the other classes are mixed ability.
+There is one class of musicians in Year 9, 10 and 11.

 GCSE Syllabus (for examination from Summer 2018 onwards)